-One day, while I was scrolling through instagram I came upon a post from Shelley, one of my recipe testers, who made a chickpea cornbread pot pie!
-My mind started to wander and think about how I could make a version of my own that would be equally as tasty.
-Of course I put a Mexican spin on it, with black beans, bell peppers, jalapeños and lots of spices!
+One day, while I was scrolling through instagram I saw a post from Shelley, one of my recipe testers.
+What caught my eye?
+She made a chickpea cornbread pot pie!
+My mind started to wander and think about how I could make a version of my own.
+Of course I put a spicy spin on it, with black beans, bell peppers, jalapeños and lots of seasonings!
 I may have added kale to up the health factor a tad.

-I first made this for a friend’s holiday party, last weekend, and did it on the fly in her kitchen right before people started to show up.
-It turned out well, but I knew that it could be better, so I’m glad that I made it another time to tweak a few things and make it even more delicious.
-This recipe is gluten-free, and the cornbread is still fluffy, but just dense enough to retain its moisture and shape when you cut through it.
+I first made this for a friend’s holiday party, last weekend.
+On the fly, in her kitchen, right before people started to show up, and it turned out well.
+But, I knew that it could be better.
+So, I’m glad that I made it another time to tweak a few things and make it even more delicious.
+This recipe is gluten-free, and the cornbread is still fluffy.
+Of course, it’s still dense enough to retain its moisture and shape when you cut through it.

-If I had to compare the cornbread pot pie to something else, I would say that it is as if a Shepherd’s pie and a tamale pie had a beautiful baby, that was raised by a Texan.
-The bean and bell pepper filling is dotted with corn and kale, and seasoned with chili powder, cumin, chipotle, smoked paprika and a hint of cayenne.
-The cornbread is spiced up with a lil’ pickled jalapeño, and would be SO good with vegan cheddar shreds sprinkled over the top before baking.
+If I had to compare the Black Bean Cornbread Pot Pie to something else, I would say that it is as if a Shepherd’s pie and a tamale pie had a beautiful baby… that was raised by a Texan.
+The filling is dotted with beans, peppers, corn and kale, and seasoned with chili powder, cumin, chipotle, smoked paprika and cayenne.
+The cornbread is spiced up with pickled jalapeño, and would be SO good with vegan cheddar shreds sprinkled over it before baking.
 I need to make note of that for the next go ’round!

 You can enjoy this untraditional pot pie with your family for a hearty weeknight meal, or double the recipe and bring it to a holiday party!
 The ingredients are simple, easily found, nutritious and best of all, delectable.
 Check out more holiday party food suggestions, after the recipe!